2BAB/Bro/docs/uk-en/sample.md

 # Sample

-Bro offers a simple project named `sample` to show how to use functions of Bro in this project.
-For making it easier to demonstrate, `sample` is combined by single project and multi Module (sample also can be divided into multi Repo).
-Among them, the app is the major project, and the others are individual service modules.
+Bro provides a simple project named `sample` to show how itself works.
+For making it easier to demonstrate, `sample` is combined by single project with multi feature modules (modules also can be separated into individual repository).
+Among them

+- The `/app` is the main module which provides setup stuffs and stitch everything together
+- The `/app.xxx` modules are features module that also provides API sets for each other
+- The `/base.common` module is for API interface and data-model that comes from features modules

 ```
-// package the sample project
+// Build the sample project
-./gradlew assembleDebug
+./gradlew clean assembleDebug

-// debug bro-complier , bro-gradle-plugin
+// debug bro-complier, bro-gradle-plugin
 ./gradlew assembleDebug -Dorg.gradle.debug=true --no-daemon
 ```